 Widely considered the earliest photograph of Los Angeles, the origin story of this image remains something of a mystery.
 Who took the photo, and when?
 Though the image and the historical record offer clues, they provide no definitive answers.
-What we do know is that some day in the late 1850s or early 1860s, a photographer climbed to the top of Fort Moore Hill and turned a camera southeast toward the Los Angeles Plaza.
+What we do know is that some day in the early 1860s, a photographer climbed to the top of Fort Moore Hill and turned a camera southeast toward the Los Angeles Plaza.

 The city was bigger then than this photograph suggests.
 The principal subject of the photo may be the Los Angeles Plaza, but behind the Alameda we see an expanse of vineyards, orchards, and fields stretching to the distant and barely visible Los Angeles River.
 Absent are the houses, shops, hotels, and other buildings that were home by then to nearly 4,400 Angelenos, in the growing Sonoratown barrio to the plaza's north and in the booming Anglo-American sector to its south.

 Several historic structures -- most of them long since vanished -- are visible.
 The Plaza Church, constructed in 1822 and still standing today, appears in the bottom-left.
 In the middle of the plaza is a brick reservoir, built in 1858 as part of the city's first domestic water works system.
 Water from nearby natural springs flowed into the reservoir by an elevated flume and then out through buried wooden pipes to the nearby homes.